Applicants for Fall 2023 will be notified of their admission status by email in January.

 Step 5: Participate in Admitted Students Weekend!

-A detailed schedule will be available in early February.
+A detailed schedule will be available in January.

 Step 6: After Admitted Students Weekend

-- Complete the Admitted Students Weekend Feedback and Assistantship Site Preference Form by Thursday, March 3, 2022.
+- Complete the Admitted Students Weekend Feedback Form by February 16.

 Assistantships: Review and Rank Preferences

-To indicate your interests and preferences for assistantships, be sure to complete the RSVP and Assistantship Site Interview Preference Form, which you also received by email.
+To indicate your interests and preferences for assistantships, be sure to register and apply in CampusDirector.
+You will receive a link and instructions by email.
 Again, note that assistantships are not required, but we strongly encourage our students to either hold a graduate assistantship (GA) or full-time employment in a higher education or aligned role.

 HESA students have held a wide variety of graduate assistantships in UConn’s Division of Student Affairs, Office of Diversity and Inclusion, and Cultural Centers, and various academic and administrative departments.
-This is a list of assistantship sites that are looking to fill an open position for Fall 2022.
+This is a list of assistantship sites that are currently hiring for a graduate assistantship role for Fall 2023.
 Click on an assistantship title for the responsibilities and duties.

 To determine your assistantship site preferences we recommend you take the following steps: